In Our Market

 In this refresh, we’ve concentrated on refining the definitions we receive most claims on while also adding in extra elements to ensure the cover is as comprehensive as possible.
 This in turn will make it easier to talk about critical illness cover with your clients and explain the breadth of protection on offer.

-– Simplified conditions - we’ve combined some conditions and grouped 30 main conditions under 5 easy to understand headings and visualised these through the image of the body: Senses, Heart & Arteries, Organs, Brain & Neurological, and Cancer
+– Simplified conditions - we’ve combined some conditions and grouped 30 main conditions under 5 easy to understand headings and visualised these through the image of the body (PDF 2MB): Senses, Heart & Arteries, Organs, Brain & Neurological, and Cancer

 - A quick and simple way for clients to see what they’re covered for